-What we have seen in the last few weeks is PANIC at its finest.
+What we have seen in the first few weeks of every lockdown is PANIC at its finest.

-Panic is “a sudden overwhelming fear, with or without cause, that produces hysterical or irrational behavior, and that often spreads quickly through a group of persons or animals” (https://www.dictionary.com/browse/panic).
+Panic is “a sudden overwhelming fear, with or without cause, that produces hysterical or irrational behaviour, and that often spreads quickly through a group of persons or animals” (https://www.dictionary.com/browse/panic).

 As leaders, we have to lead the way.
-We don’t have to know exactly what’s going on but what we need to help people deal with their fear sensibly.
+We do not have to know exactly what is going on but what we need to help people deal with their fear sensibly.

 According to Gallup, followers “demand that leadership and institutions lead our nations and the world with compassion, stability, trust, and hope.” …which we can do by taking the next four steps with the people around us:

-Voice it.
 Instead of overreacting and panicking, talk about it.
 What are people’s fears and concerns?
-Help them to stay reasonable, yet don’t shut them down.
+Help them to stay reasonable, yet do not shut them down.
 Things can get big in our head and once we put words to it and hear ourselves say our thoughts in front of others we gain new perspectives.
-Don’t be judgmental.
-Just listen and use EMPATHY (see article on my website).
+Do not be judgmental.
+Just listen and use EMPATHY (see article).

-Shelf it.
 Once we have voiced our fears and felt our emotions, we need to put our thoughts related to our emotions onto the ‘serenity-shelf’.
-Some things we cannot change, therefore we need to let them go or park them until we can change them.
-We need to move on.
+We need to accept that there are some things we cannot change, therefore, we need to let them go or park them until we can change them.
+Then, we need to move on.